Chen Halevi

 Chen Halevi (חן הלוי) is an Israeli clarinetist and a native of the Negev desert.
 He studied clarinet with Yitzchak Kazap and Richard Lesser, then later went on to study chamber music with Mordechai Rechtman and Chaim Taub.

 Debut

 Halevi debuted with the Israel Philharmonic Orchestra under the baton of Zubin Mehta.
 He has since performed with several orchestras across the world, including the Israel Philharmonic Orchestra, the Tokyo Symphony Orchestra, the European Soloists, the Heilbronn Chamber Orchestra, the Moscow Virtuosi, the Jerusalem Radio Orchestra, the MDR Philharmonic Leipzig, the NDR Sinfonieorchester Hamburg, and the Deutsche Symphonie-Orchester Berlin.

 Career

-Halevi is considered as one of the world's leading virtuoso clarinetists—playing recitals, concertos, and chamber music with equal success.
-He is known for a repertoire ranging from difficult contemporary music to early music on authentic ‘period’ instruments.
-Haaretz wrote, “This boy is blessed with a wonderful fusion of artistic musicality and amazing playing technique, all in the service of the muses.”
+Halevi is one of the leading virtuoso clarinetists—playing recitals, concertos, and chamber music.
+He is known for a repertoire ranging from contemporary music to early music on authentic ‘period’ instruments.
+Haaretz wrote, “This boy is blessed with a fusion of artistic musicality and playing technique, all in the service of the muses.”